sagnik1-patra/Company-Failure-Risk-Prediction/README.md

-🧠 Company Failure Risk Prediction using Swarm Intelligence Algorithms.
-📌 Project Overview
+🧠 Company Failure Risk Prediction using Swarm Intelligence Algorithms 📌 Project Overview

 This project focuses on analyzing and predicting company failure risk using real-world data of non-government companies struck off across states.